 DIY Troubleshooting Tips

-Clearing a blocked sink drain doesn’t require a local plumber – many clogs can be resolved using standard DIY troubleshooting techniques.
+Clearing a blocked sink drain doesn’t require a local plumber – many clogs can be resolved using common DIY troubleshooting techniques.
 Here are seven effective methods to try before calling in a professional:

 1. Check the P-trap

 This curved pipe underneath the sink connects the drain to the main pipeline.
-Over time, hair, food scraps, and other debris often collect in the P-trap.
-Remove the piping to clean out any build-up, ensuring no obstructions remain thoroughly.
+Hair, food scraps, and other debris often collect in the P-trap over time.
+Remove the piping to clean out any buildup, ensuring no obstructions remain thoroughly.

 2. Use a plunger